Remembering Chris Davolos

 My prayer is that anyone who reads this page will find friends who fill these three roles: a Barnabas for encouragement and support, a Paul from whom will learn and gain wisdom, and a Timothy you can mentor.
 Each will help make you a better man!

 Why do men need better friendships?
-My next post will describe what I believe are the biggest challenges men face in their lives.
+My next post will describe what I believe is the secret for men to overcome life’s biggest challenges.

 One Response